 He waded ashore as head of 150 men, screaming “The March of the Cameron Men”

 MÅLØY, NORWAY: A War Centre in Norway is above all honouring a British war hero after a military raid during the World War II.
-At the new Måløy Raid Center located on the Norwegian west coast, Colonel Jack Churchill is respected with a dedicated space along the Norwegian Captain Martin Linge who fell in the same operation.
+At the Måløy Raid Center located on the Norwegian west coast, Colonel Jack Churchill is respected.
+With a dedicated space along the Norwegian Captain Martin Linge who fell in the same operation.

 Jack Churchill was second in command in Operation Archery, a raid on the German stronghold at Vågsøy on December 27, 1941.
-While the Germans were singing Christmas songs, this attack and a following dramatic story was about to occur as the first allied full-scale combined operation, where the Navy, The Air Force and soldiers attached simultaneously under a joint leadership.
+While the Germans were singing Christmas songs, this attack was about to occur.
+A following dramatic story came in the first allied full-scale combined operation.
+Where the Navy, The Air Force and soldiers attached simultaneously under a joint leadership.

 Churchill could be shattering the night by playing bagpipe music and his comrades could only hope that he would think of something quieter to do.
-However, on this December morning in 1941, in vintage Mad Jack fashion, he stood in the lead landing craft as it forged in toward the shores, his pipes screaming “The March of the Cameron Men”, a traditional Scottish song.
-He then waded ashore at the head of his 150 men, with sword and pipe while his soldiers destroyed all resistance.
+However, on this December morning in 1941, in vintage Mad Jack fashion.
+He stood in the lead landing craft as it forged in toward the shores, his pipes screaming “The March of the Cameron Men”.
+With this traditional Scottish song Jack waded ashore at the head of his 150 men.
+With sword and pipe while his soldiers destroyed all resistance.

 War Inferno.
 From the moment British planes released their first bombs over the island Vågsøy and the town of Måløy, the attack on German fortifications, factories and ships evolved into a war inferno.
 The attack involved five allied nations and 576 soldiers, of which 33 Norwegians from Company Linge.
 The raid continued with street fighting and a loss of 150 Nazi soldiers, while the Allied lost 52 soldiers and pilots.
 Captain Linge was shot near the German head quarter in Måløy and died at the age of 47.